Lancaster Castle – Lancashire

 Today, the Crown Court and Shire Hall are leased from the Duchy to Lancashire County Council.
 The Castle finally closed as a prison in 2011 and since May 2013, the castle has been opened up to the public as a visitor attraction.

 In 1999 The Queen attended a service in the adjacent Priory Church to celebrate the 600th anniversary of the link between the Crown and the Duchy of Lancaster.
-As Duke of Lancaster, Her Majesty The Queen also marked the 750th anniversary of the creation of the Ancient Inheritance that is the Duchy of Lancaster with a further visit to the Castle in May of this year.
+As Duke of Lancaster, Her Majesty The Queen also marked the 750th anniversary of the creation of the Ancient Inheritance that is the Duchy of Lancaster with a further visit to the Castle in May 2015.
 In the presence of hundreds of well-wishers, cadets, bandsmen and the Duke of Lancaster’s Own Yeomanry as well as invited guests, the Constable of Lancaster Castle formally offered The Queen the keys to her castle in front of the historic John of Gaunt Gate.
 The keys were, of course, handed back to the Constable for safe keeping.